adamgho/bsc-simulations/README.md

 ### `tools`

 `tools` contains the main tools for simulating random SCMs, data from them, and running the methods.
+These files contain the functions called by the scripts in `run_scripts`.

 - `DAG_tools.R` for simulating random DAGs.
 - `separate_data_tools.R` for simulating truly separate data.